KSLI (AM)

-KSLI (1280 AM, "92.5 The Ranch" is an AM radio station that serves the Abilene, Texas, area.
-The station is owned by Townsquare Media and airs a Red Dirt/Texas Country music format, simulcasting KMWX 92.5 FM Abilene.
+KSLI (1280 kHz) is an AM radio station that serves the Abilene, Texas, area.
+The station is owned by Townsquare Media and until late February 2025, aired a red dirt and Texas country music format, simulcasting KMWX (92.5 FM).

+History

 On Monday, March 1, 2010, the news/talk format on KSLI moved to sister station KYYW.
 KSLI then began broadcasting the classic country format that had been on KYYW.

-On Monday, February 10, 2020 KSLI transitioned from a classic country music format to a red dirt/Texas country music format.
-1280 KSLI still airs Abilene Wylie High School basketball, baseball and softball games, and is affiliated with Texas Farm Bureau.

 The station was owned by Gap Central Broadcasting, which bought the station from Clear Channel Communications in 2007.
 Gap Central Broadcasting was folded into Townsquare Media on August 13, 2010.

-On January 9, 2023 KSLI began simulcasting KMWX 92.5 FM Abilene and rebranded as "92.5 The Ranch".
+On Monday, February 10, 2020, KSLI transitioned from a classic country music format to a red dirt and Texas country music format under the "Lonestar 1280" branding.
+KSLI still aired Abilene Wylie High School basketball, baseball and softball games, and was affiliated with Texas Farm Bureau.

+On January 9, 2023, KSLI began simulcasting KMWX (92.5 FM), which took on the red dirt and Texas country music format as "92.5 The Ranch".
+In October 2023, the station went silent due to transmitter problems.
+On September 21, 2024, at 2:45 PM, KSLI came back on the air with a classic country format.
+On February 21, 2025, at 12 noon, KSLI was taken off the air again, as part of an ongoing series of closures of underperforming Townsquare Media stations.